swathyjayaseelan/Linux_Server_Configuration/README.md

 # Linux Server Configuration

 ## About
-This is the fifth project in Udacity Full-Stack Developer Nanodegree.
-In this project a Linux server(Amazon Light Sail) is configured to host a web app securely
+A content management system using Python's flask framework.
+Authentication is provided via OAuth and all data is stored within a PostgreSQL database.
+A Linux server(Amazon Light Sail) is configured to host it securely.

 ## Server Details